sushiibot/sushii-modmail/README.md

 ## Deployment

-You can run sushii-modmail with Docker and uses SQLite as the database so there is no need to run a separate database server.
+The recommended way to run sushii-modmail is via Docker.
+It uses an embedded SQLite database, so no separate database service is required.

-Images are built and published to [Github container registry](https://github.com/sushiibot/sushii-modmail/pkgs/container/modmail)
+Images are built and published to [Github container registry](https://github.com/sushiibot/sushii-modmail/pkgs/container/modmail).

+> [!NOTE]
+> sushii-modmail follows a rolling-release model.
+Each commit is built and
+> tagged with it's short SHA hash.
+There are no fixed (e.g. `v1.0.0`) releases.
+> You can use the `latest` tag to always get the latest version, or specify a
+> specific commit hash to pin to a specific version.

 Images contain a [Litestream](https://litestream.io/) binary for automatic replication of the SQLite database to a remote S3-compatible storage.
 This is